Getting Data from SQL Queries

 Database developers can define named SQL queries in the xls.objects table or the query list views.

-Users can connect to such objects by selecting the query list in the connection wizard in SaveToDB and DBEdit, or a query list URL in DBGate and ODataDB.
+Users can access these objects by selecting the query list in the connection wizard of SaveToDB and DBEdit, or by using a query list URL in DBGate and ODataDB.

 IDTABLE_SCHEMATABLE_NAMETABLE_TYPETABLE_CODEINSERT_OBJECTUPDATE_OBJECTDELETE_OBJECT